 Best Host Town Welcome

 Each Host Town along the route of the Wild Atlantic Way Cycle Sportif will have the opportunity to partake in the Best Host Town Welcome Award initiative.
-In Ireland, we pride ourselves on our welcome and as we say in our native Irish language, Céad Míle Fáilte, a hundred thousand welcomes.
+Ireland is known all over the world as the Land of a Hundred Thousand Welcomes and we want our cyclists to experience the real céad mile fáilte for themselves.

-Following a day on the bike, there is no better way to relax and unwind than enjoying the local bars and restaurants.
+After a long day on the bike there’s no better way to relax and unwind than by enjoying the local bars and restaurants.
 You never know who you’d get chatting to over a quiet pint of Guinness!

 Host Town Charity Initiative

-Engaging with local communities and their volunteer groups is a really exciting initiative being undertaken for the duration of the Wild Atlantic Way Cycle Sportif.
-Local volunteer groups are being encouraged to register their interest in availing of a number of complimentary places on their local stage, therefore allowing them the opportunity of raising much needed funds through local sponsorship.
+Engaging with local communities and their volunteer groups is a really exciting initiative being undertaken all along the route of the Wild Atlantic Way Cycle Sportif.
+Local volunteer groups are encouraged to register their interest in availing of a number of complimentary places on their local stage.
+These charity organisations can use these places to fundraise for their cause by securing sponsorship for those people taking up the mantle of completing a stage of the Sportif.

 TY Cycle Fest

-Involving the local schools, and particularly the Transition year students, will be a wonderful and unique way of involving young people in their local community.
+Involving the local schools, and particularly the Transition year students, is a wonderful way of involving young people in their local community and highlighting the importance of sport as part of a healthy and active lifestyle.
 This year’s event will act as a launch of this TY initiative allowing one school along the route nominate up to five TY students to join us for their local stage of the Sportif.

-Over the next three years, local schools in the selected Host Towns will be encouraged to register to have the opportunity to represent their town in the TY Cycle Fest Safety Baton relay, which sees the Safety Baton carried the entire route of the Wild Atlantic Way in the safe hands of local community schools in a relay format.
+Over the next three years, local schools in selected Host Towns will be encouraged to apply to represent their town in the TY Cycle Fest Safety Baton relay, which will see the Safety Baton being carried the along entire route of the Wild Atlantic Way in the safe hands of local schools.

 Host Town Ambassador Programme

-Each Host Town along the route will be asked to nominate their Local Ambassador who will act as the Official Starter for the Sportif as it leaves their town.
-The Local Ambassador could be a community worker, sports star or simply a well - respected member of the community who locals feel best represents all that is good in the local community.
-We’ll review all nominees and make our selection!
+Each Host Town will be asked to nominate their Local Ambassador who will act as the Official Starter for the Sportif when it leaves their town.
+The Local Ambassador could be a community worker, sports star or simply a well-respected member of the community who locals feel best represents all that is good in the local community.